leukaemiamedtech/hias-core/docs/usage/ubuntu.md

 &nbsp;

+# Password Reset

+If you get locked out of the UI or you forget your password, you can reset your password by using the `Password.php` file in the `HTML` directory.

+**MAKE SURE YOU REMOVE THIS FILE UNLESS YOU ARE USING IT!
+IF YOU LEAVE THS FILE IN PLACE ANYONE THAT FINDS IT WILL BE ABLE TO RESET YOUR PASSWORD AND ACCESS YOUR NETWORK**

+&nbsp;

 # Contributing
 The Asociación de Investigacion en Inteligencia Artificial Para la Leucemia Peter Moss encourages and welcomes code contributions, bug fixes and enhancements from the Github community.